mandymichael/variable-fonts-dev/src/site/posts/bloop-cheee-demo.md

 {% block content %}
 I previously used Chee in the <a href="/ooze-cheee-demo">Ooze Demo</a> using the `temp` axis.
 In this example we'll be using the `yest` and `gvty` axes, but rather than animating with CSS, we'll use a CSS Custom Property and connect it up with the browser scroll event.

-The effect I am going for here is inspired by being underwater, as the text scrolls down to the bottom of the page it "plops" onto the floor.
+What I'm aiming for with this effect is the feeling that as we scroll down to the bottom of the page the text feels as though it's falling and then "plops" onto the floor.

-To get started we set up our base HTML and CSS including a few css custom properties.
+To get started I've set up our base html and css including a few css custom properties.
 The custom properties are a really important part of this process as they are what we will update over in our JS to change the values of the variable font axis.

-It took me a really long time to figure out what text I wanted in this example.
-Words matter!
-Never underestimate the power a word can have on your effect!

 ``` html
 <h1>Bloop</h1>
 ```

+It took me a really long time to figure out what text I wanted in this example.
+Words matter!
+Never underestimate the difference a word can make.

-In the CSS below I have two axes, `--axis` and `-pos` the axis variable will change the value of both axes in the variable font (more on this later) and the pos variable will update the top offset of the text, this will allow the text to look like it's "falling" as we scroll.
+In the CSS below I have two custom properties, `--axis` and `--pos`.
+The `--axis` variable will change the value of both axes in the variable font (`yest` and `gvty`) - more on this later - and the `--pos` custom property will update the top offset of the text in relation to the page.
+This what will make the text to look like it's "falling" as we scroll.

 ``` css
 h1 {